 August 2016 – Raf Simons Joins Calvin Klein

 Raf Simons joined Calvin Klein as chief creative officer.
-Simons’ minimalist aesthetics align with the Calvin Klein look, but his move is a bit surprising considering how he had spoken about the pressure placed on him at Dior and his desire for a better work-life balance.
+Simons’ minimalist aesthetic aligns with the Calvin Klein look, but his move is a bit surprising considering how he had spoken about the pressure placed on him at Dior and his desire for a better work-life balance.
 Regarding his position at Calvin Klein, Simons said, “Technically speaking, it works.
 Does it work for me emotionally?
 No, because I’m not the kind of person who likes to do things so fast.”
 Nevertheless, he is up to the challenge, conceding that spending more time on something does not always make it better.
 “Sometimes you can work things to death when you take too much time,” he said.

 This frequent movement of creative directors is a sign of change across the luxury fashion sector.
 The omnipresence of social media, especially Instagram and Snapchat, demands that more news be shared at a faster rate to attract the same amount of attention.
 This has made staging new runway shows with eye-catching set design ever more important, fueling the need for more collections per year (pre-fall, fall, fall couture, men’s spring, spring, spring couture, resort, men’s fall…) The creative director cannot be simply a designer of garments, but a creator of a distinctive brand image, one that must constantly be maintained, and some, like Raf Simons and Ennio Capasa, seem to have caved under this pressure.
 As Simons has said, “Fashion became pop.
 I can’t make up my mind if that’s a good or a bad thing.
 The only thing I know is that it used to be elitist.
 And I don’t know if one should be ashamed or not to admit that maybe it was nicer when it was more elitist, not for everybody.”
 When brand building relies on visual stunts for Instagram, people like Demna Gvasalia and Justin O’Shea become the ideal type of creative director.
-Vetements always had superbly constructed clothing, but it was the satirical collections that put the brand on the map.
+Vetements always had superbly constructed clothing, like their handcrafted jeans made from reconstructed vintage pairs, but it was the satirical collections that put the brand on the map.
 Justin O’Shea has no formal design training, but he clearly has a strong visual instinct and has become a street style star on Instagram with 79,000 followers.